lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 Open Aqara App, enter "Device List"-"Scene" page, click "+" in the top right corner to add a scene.
 System default scenes include Go home scene.
 You can use and set this scene directly, or add a new custom scene.
 Here explain this by taking "Add a Custom Scene" for example.

-1. Click "Add a Custom Scene" at the bottom of the page and enter the name of the scene as "Go home".
+1.Click "Add a Custom Scene" at the bottom of the page and enter the name of the scene as "Go home".

-2. After clicking "+" behind "Add Actions", set actions in proper order according to the flow chart:
+2.After clicking "+" behind "Add Actions", set actions in proper order according to the flow chart:

 - Click "Camera Hub", and select "Turn off".
 - Click "Wall Switch" connected with the lamp in the living room, and select "Turn on".
 - Click "Air Conditioning Controller", and select "Turn on".
 - Click "Plug" connected with the TV, and select "Turn on".

-3. Click "Try" to verify whether actions for the scene can be executed correctly.
+3.Click "Try" to verify whether actions for the scene can be executed correctly.

-4. Click "Save" to complete the setting.
+4.Click "Save" to complete the setting.

 **Automation **(Take "Away Arm" for example)